‘Alaskan Bush People’: Matt, Bam, & Noah Brown Relationship Rumors Run Rampant

 Another Alaskan Bush People Facebook page recently shared a photo of Matt Brown wearing what also appears to be a wedding ring.
 The photo was posted three days ago, asking if anyone noticed the wedding ring Matt was wearing in one shot of the last episode of Alaskan Bush People.
 Some fans say that the ring doesn’t mean that Matt is married, but a rumor started on social media recently claims that Matt is actually married, with two children.

-Reality TV Scandals did publish an article nearly two years ago of Matt posing with two children in a photo, however, the article confirms that the two children belong to Matt’s previous girlfriend, Heather Bagayas.
+Reality TV Scandals did publish an article nearly two years ago of Matt posing with two children in a photo.
+However, the article confirms that the two children belong to Matt’s previous girlfriend, Heather Bagayas.
 According to Heather, she dated Matt for a little while in 2006 and then again for about five months in 2014, adding that her children are from a previous seven-year marriage.
 Matt Brown isn’t rumored to be dating anyone at the moment, and no one seems to know for sure if the oldest Brown family son has ever been married, but “marriage licenses are public record,” so if any of the Alaskan Bush People brothers ever did, in fact, get married, “a public records search should turn something up.”

 [Featured Image by Alaskan Bush People/Twitter]